Invertex/Newgrounds-Enhancer/README.md

 To install this, you need a User Script manager installed in your browser.<br/>
 There are plenty of options such as [Tamper Monkey](https://www.tampermonkey.net/) or [Violent Monkey](https://github.com/violentmonkey/violentmonkey).
 Install one of these to your browser.<br/>

-Then click [this link](https://github.com/Invertex/Newgrounds-Enhancer/raw/main/newgrounds_enhancer.user.js) to install the user-script from this repo directly.
+Then click [this link](https://github.com/Invertex/Newgrounds-Enhancer/raw/main/newgrounds_enhancer.user.js) to install the user-script from this repo directly.<br/>
     (Or go and directly view the "RAW" of `newgrounds_enhancer.user.js`)
 </br>
 Your User-Script manager should take you to an install page.